awsdocs/amazon-ec2-user-guide-windows/doc_source/apply_ri.md

 Instance size flexibility does not apply to the following Reserved Instances:
 + Reserved Instances that are purchased for a specific Availability Zone \(zonal Reserved Instances\)
 + Reserved Instances with dedicated tenancy
-+ Reserved Instances for Windows Server, Windows Server with SQL Standard, Windows Server with SQL Server Enterprise, Windows Server with SQL Server Web, RHEL, and SLES
++ Reserved Instances for Windows Server, Windows Server with SQL Standard, Windows Server with SQL Server Enterprise, Windows Server with SQL Server Web, RHEL, and SUSE Linux Enterprise Server
 + Reserved Instances for G4 instances

 ### Instance size flexibility determined by normalization factor<a name="ri-normalization-factor"></a>